rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ridiculous.md

     4. Store backups in distinct, secure sites with **tamper-evident seals**.

 ??? warning "4.
 Export ZPUBs to Transaction-Managers"
-    1. On each [Signing-Device](airgapped-computer.md), load its seed and export ZPUB (SeedSigner: Export XPUB > Multisig; Coldcard Q: Export Wallet > Multisig).
+    1. On each SeedSigner, load its seed and export ZPUB (Export XPUB > Multisig).
     2. **Following secure QR transfer procedures**, convey ZPUBs via QR to the redundant [Transaction-Managers](airgapped-computer.md).
     3. Integrate ZPUBs into Sparrow for a 3-of-5 [multisig](../sovereignty/level-7.md) watch-only wallet.
-    4. Comfirm wallet fingerprint and addresses match identically between the two Transaction-Managers.
+    4. Confirm wallet fingerprint and addresses match identically between the two Transaction-Managers.

 ??? danger "5.
 Validate Addresses for Future Deposits"
     1. Produce receive addresses in Sparrow.